luxfi/cli/cmd/commands.md

-  --relayer-log-level string                           log level to be used for relayer logs --relayer-path string                                relayer binary to use --relayer-version string                             relayer version to deploy --skip-icm-deploy                                    Skip automatic ICM deploy --skip-relayer                                       skip relayer deploy --teleporter-messenger-contract-address-path string  path to an ICM Messenger contract address file --teleporter-messenger-deployer-address-path string  path to an ICM Messenger deployer address file --teleporter-messenger-deployer-tx-path string       path to an ICM Messenger deployer tx file --teleporter-registry-bytecode-path string           path to an ICM Registry bytecode file
+  --relayer-log-level string                           log level to be used for relayer logs --relayer-path string                                relayer binary to use --relayer-version string                             relayer version to deploy --skip-warp-deploy                                    Skip automatic Warp deploy --skip-relayer                                       skip relayer deploy --teleporter-messenger-contract-address-path string  path to an Warp Messenger contract address file --teleporter-messenger-deployer-address-path string  path to an Warp Messenger deployer address file --teleporter-messenger-deployer-tx-path string       path to an Warp Messenger deployer tx file --teleporter-registry-bytecode-path string           path to an Warp Registry bytecode file

 Proof Of Stake Flags:
   --pos-maximum-stake-amount uint64     maximum stake amount